bb-io/Magento/README.md

 ## Introduction

-Magento is an open-source e-commerce platform written in PHP, offering an extensive suite of tools and features for building and managing online stores.
+Magento is the leading platform for open commerce innovation.
 It’s designed to be flexible and scalable, able to support businesses of all sizes – from small startups to large enterprises.

 <!-- begin docs -->